 The graphic portfolio items in the galleria are visual representations of remixed essays and projects from my undergraduate experience in the Digital Writing New Media department.

-The fundamental elements and principles of graphic design and application of these concepts to document design and branding, study of elementary color theory, and production techniques using current software applications (Adobe Creative Suite).
+The fundamental elements and principles of graphic design and application of these concepts to document design and branding, study of elementary color theory, and production techniques using Adobe Creative Suite: InDesign, Illustrator and Photoshop.

-Who Am I?
 My name is Brittany J. Rosario.
 I was born in Long Island, New York and moved to Fairburn, Georgia when I was only 14 years old.
 I am multiracial (mainly Puerto Rican, African-American and Native American).
-I am influenced by bright colors, heritage, story telling (fantasy and realistic) and abstract ideas.
+I am influenced by bright colors, heritage, story telling (fantasy and reality) and abstract ideas.
 I think it is important to know your history so that you know where you came from, who you are today and where you’re going in the days/years to follow.

 What is My Brand?